Holding On Letting Go is a Kent-based charity that helps children to cope with the death of someone close to them.

-In addition to being chair, Des is responsible for our social media operations and health and safety.
+In addition to being chair, Des is responsible for ensuring all health and safety requirements of the charity are met.
 Des is a retired police officer and now runs his own business.

 Joan’s role includes managing the charity’s finances, and ensuring statutory regulations are met.

 Alison works locally in Kent as a Head of Human Resources.
 She has responsibility as a trustee in this area too ensuring we are compliant with employment legislation.

 Kate started her Holding On Letting Go journey when she attended a bereavement support weekend at 14 following the death of her mother.
 She has been volunteering for the last 7 years working with children and supporting weekends.
 She is now one of our trustees and hopes to help introduce new volunteers and support our user engagement with her experiences from the charity.